 A favorite area of the Festival is the Irish Marketplace where unique shopping booths display a panorama of Irish items for sale.
 Take home a specialized clothing article, piece of art, interesting trinket or souvenir.
 Guaranteed Irish, we feature over 50 specialty booths.
 Don’t forget to visit our Festival’s award-winning t-shirt booth!

 Members will be on hand with lots of information and an invitation to join them!

 This year, for our guests 21 and over, beverage tasting will be included in the price of your Festival admission ticket!
-Visit our Cultural Beverage Tasting area as we experience the charm, depth and diversity of flavor found in Irish and “Celtic Cousin” whiskeys.
-During this professionally curated tasting event conducted by a whiskey master and Protector of the Peat, you will compare and contrast the unique qualities of legendary brands.
+Visit our Cultural Beverage Tasting area as we experience the charm, depth and diversity of flavor found in Irish and “Celtic Cousin” whiskeys and mead.
+Each booth will feature professionally curated tastings conducted by a whiskey master, Protector of the Peat, or mead maker.
+You will compare and contrast the unique qualities of legendary brands.
 This area is brought to you by Kingview Mead, Five Farms Irish Cream, Laphroaig, and Kilbeggan.
 Check back for a complete list of featured brands.